-Increasingly, high-end wheelsets are built around carbon fiber rims.
-Compared to aluminum, carbon rims can be as stiff or stiffer, at a lower weight.
-That’s not to say you should completely write-off aluminum rims.
+Increasingly, high-end wheelsets are built around carbon fibre rims.
+Compared to aluminium, carbon rims can be as stiff or stiffer at a lower weight.
+That’s not to say you should completely write-off aluminium rims, though.

-Wider rims can also increase tire stability, which can make your bike feel more predictable through corners.
-At the same time, tires are designed with specific rim widths in mind.
-Going too wide can cause the knobs on the sides of a tire to sit too high, resulting in less grip through turns.
+Wider rims can also increase tyre stability, which can make your bike feel more predictable through corners.
+At the same time, tyres are designed with specific rim widths in mind.
+Going too wide can cause the knobs on the sides of a tyre to sit too high, resulting in less grip through turns.

-Pairing rim and tire width is a key consideration – especially with so many tire widths to choose from.
+Pairing rim and tyre width is a key consideration – especially with so many tyre widths to choose from.
 Here are some rough guidelines to get you started:

-If you have a favorite tire width and tread pattern, keep in mind which rim width you want to pair it with when buying a new wheelset.
+If you have a favourite tyre width and tread pattern, keep in mind which rim width you want to pair it with when buying a new wheelset.

 Tubeless or tubes?

-The debate over whether to run inner tubes or to rely on a tire containing only sealant boils down to personal preference.
+The debate over whether to run inner tubes or to rely on a tyre containing only sealant boils down to personal preference.

 Inner tubes are affordable and easy to replace without much fuss (or mess), but they’re also prone to punctures and generally require the rider to run higher pressures.

-Tubeless systems are lighter, have been proven to roll faster and have the added benefit of self-sealing small punctures.
-Tubeless tires are more expensive and if you do get a flat, you’ll have to deal with a bit of a mess.
+Tubeless systems are lighter and have the added benefit of being able to self-seal some small punctures.
+Tubeless tyres are more expensive and if you do get a flat, you’ll have to deal with a bit of a mess.

 However you choose to roll, nearly all modern mountain bike wheelsets are tubeless-compatible.